The Facts & Science on Recycled Rubber

 Recycled rubber gives us innovative ways to reduce waste while solving important challenges – from facilitating softer playground surfaces, to reducing the chance of injuries for athletes, to building lower-impact hospital floors for nurses on their feet all day.

-U.S. scrap rubber manufacturers recycle roughly 110 million tires annually – or one tire for every three people in the U.S.
+U.S. scrap rubber manufacturers recycle roughly 250 million tires annually – or almost one tire for every person in the U.S.

 - How is recycled rubber produced?

 Recycled rubber is produced from scrap tires through a straightforward process.
 There are two main ways in which this happens:

 Ambient shredding: uses powerful, interlocking knives to chop tires into smaller pieces.

 Cryogenic process: uses liquid nitrogen to freeze them at sub-zero temperature.
 These cold temperatures cause the physical properties of the tire to change, and it becomes very brittle.
 The tire is then placed in an enclosure in which powerful hammers smash the tire apart.